Trump administration revoking citizenship for application fraudsters

 “We absolutely feel like this is the right and appropriate step,” Campagnolo said, “for cases where we knowingly have fraud.”

-So far, the new task force in Los Angeles, called the Historical Fingerprint Enrollment Unit, has referred 130 cases to the Department of Justice.
+So far, the group in Los Angeles, called the Historical Fingerprint Enrollment Unit, has referred 130 cases to the Department of Justice.
 To date, nine have resulted in denaturalization.